ChilliCream/hotchocolate-docs/docs/persisted-queries.md

 }
 ```

-Instead of doing that we can now just specify the request like the followin:
+Instead of doing that we can now just specify the request like the following:

 ```json
 {